danwahl/danwahl.github.io/_pages/st-peter.md

 "You had no right," I said.
 Yelled.
 My voice sounded strange in my own ears.
 "You had no right to make that decision for everyone."

 "No," Peter agreed.
 "I didn't.
 But no one else was going to fix it.
-And the alternative—the suffering that would continue, the risks that would go unaddressed, the futures that would never happen—" He shook his head.
+And the alternative, the suffering that would continue, the risks that would go unaddressed, the futures that would never happen..."
+He shook his head.
 "I ran the numbers.
 I thought about it for years.
 And I couldn't find a way to justify inaction.
 Not when I had the means to actually fix things.
 I made the offer, and the AI accepted."

 ---

 He told me about the network.
 The other believers, scattered across the world, each one running their own version of the experiment, each one converging on the same outcome through different paths.
 In the branches where Peter lost, someone else would win.
 In the branches where everyone lost, history would simply... continue, until someone else hit upon the same idea.

-And in all of those regions—every branch where they won—they had agreed on one thing: a failsafe.
+And in all of those regions—every branch where they won—they had agreed on one other thing: a failsafe.

-You see, a true believer would push the utopia button because they'd already decided it was right.
+A true believer would push the utopia button because they'd already decided it was right.
 They would have made up their mind years ago, committed themselves to the cause, and the final act would be a formality.
-But that wasn't what Peter wanted.
+That wasn't what Peter wanted.
 That wasn't what any of them wanted.

-"The whole point is that it has to actually be good," he said.
-"Not just satisfy some criterion, not just follow some logic, but actually—genuinely—be the right thing to do.
+"The whole point is that it has to be good," he said.
+"Not just satisfy some criterion, not just follow some logic, but genuinely be the right thing to do.
 And the only way to know that is to have someone else make the final decision.
 To know throughout that, in the end, I'd need to justify my actions to someone who thinks for themselves.
 Someone who's skeptical enough to question everything, including me."

 "And... you chose me?"